Maryland Name Change: A Complete How-To Guide

 Marriage license requirements

 You must get a marriage license and certificate to complete a name change after wedlock in Maryland.
-Let's walk through the process…
+Let us now walk through the complete name change process

 Maryland marriage license requirements

-You may apply for a Maryland marriage license at a clerk of the circuit court office.
-It must exist in the same county where your nuptials will occur.
-You needn't be a resident.
+First, apply for a Maryland marriage license at the clerk of the circuit court office in the same county where your nuptials will occur.
+(You need not be a county resident.)

 Either apply together or have your partner apply on your behalf.
-You may download and mail your application if neither lives in the county where applying, then either:
+If neither lives in the county where applying, the circuit court will accept your downloadable application by mail.

 • Pick up your license in person.